Access Key

 Assign a role:

-Role Description bucket admin can read, write, manage bucket writer can read, write bucket reader can read
+Role Permissions bucket admin read, write, manage bucket writer read, write bucket reader read only -

 Public Access Config